ceruulean/cv/content/_index.md

 ### [Prose Grinder Pandoc Templates](https://github.com/prosegrinder/pandoc-templates)

-A set of Bash and Powershell scripts to convert Markdown into Shunn Manuscript Format (for submitting massive texts to editors).
+A set of Bash and Powershell scripts to convert Markdown into Shunn Manuscript Format (for submitting massive texts to editors at publishing houses).

 - Ported Bash to PowerShell.